-The Commission shall issue its permit, other order or determination in writing within 21 days of the close of the public hearing thereon unless an extension is authorized in writing by the applicant.
+The Commission shall issue its permit, other order or determination in writing within 21 days of receipt of a complete RDA application, and within 21 days of the close of a public hearing for an NOI or ANRAD application, thereon unless an extension is authorized in writing by the applicant.
 The Commission in an appropriate case may combine its hearing under this bylaw with the hearing conducted under the Wetlands Protection Act (M.G.L.
 Ch.131 §40) and regulations (310 CMR 10.00).
-In the event the Commission is prepared to deny an application or impose substantial conditions not proposed in the applicant, it shall notify the applicant of same prior to issuance of its final decision.
+In the event the Commission is prepared to deny an application or impose substantial conditions not proposed in the application, it shall notify the applicant of same prior to issuance of its final decision.
 If the applicant authorizes an extension for issuance of the decision and so requests, the Commission shall meet with the applicant to attempt to mutually resolve the applicant's concerns with the proposed decision.